 Dubbed one of the most beautiful roads in the world (!), the 90km long highway crosses the mountain range of Fagaras.
 Because of the high altitude, it’s covered in snow for most of the year.
 It opens usually in June and October, but it depends on the current snow/ice situation.

 The incredible serpentines are what makes this road so scenic.
 Feel free to stop at one of the many rest stops and take in the views over the valley below.
-Even in summer you can still see snow around you.
-Small waterfalls line the road and the best jewel can be found at the very top – Balea, a picturesque glacial lake, which throws the most beautiful reflections of the nature around.
+Even in summer, you can still see snow around you.
+Small waterfalls line the road and the best jewel can be found at the very top – Balea, a picturesque glacial lake, which throws the most beautiful reflections of nature around.

 During winter, the road itself is closed, but you can still get up to the highest point by a cable car.
 Each year when the Balea lake freezes all through, the ice is used for building an ice hotel!
 I haven’t visited in winter, but it sure must be an otherworldly experience.